License Plates & Placards in IowaCompare Car Insurance Quotes in 3 Steps

 If you have a temporary disability, you may be able to receive a removable windshield placard or a sticker to place over your current license plates.

-To receive a disability license plate, you must complete an application form and provide a medical statement from your physician or another qualified medical professional.
+To receive a disability license plate, you must complete an Application for Persons With Disabilities Parking Permit for Iowa Residents (Form 411055) and provide a medical statement from your physician or another qualified medical professional.
 The application should be returned to your nearest driver's license station or county treasurer's office during regular business hours.
-There is no fee for this service.

 - Register Car